Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Introduction

-However, very few models exist that include sulfur chemistry for exoplanet atmospheres. \cite{Hu2013} investigate the photochemistry of \ce{H2S} and \ce{SO2} in terrestrial planet and conclude that their direct detection is unlikely due to rapid photochemical conversion to elemental sulfur and sulfuric acid. \cite{Visscher2006} examine thermo-chemical sulfur chemistry for the hot, deep atmospheres of sub-stellar objects and find \ce{H2S} to be the dominant sulfur bearing gas.
+There are several works that include sulfur chemistry for exoplanet atmospheres.
+We highlight a subset of these relevant for the atmospheric chemistry of gas giants. \cite{Hu2013} investigate the photochemistry of \ce{H2S} and \ce{SO2} in terrestrial planet and conclude that their direct detection is unlikely due to rapid photochemical conversion to elemental sulfur and sulfuric acid. \cite{Visscher2006} examine thermo-chemical sulfur chemistry for the hot, deep atmospheres of sub-stellar objects and find \ce{H2S} to be the dominant sulfur bearing gas.
 However, due to the high temperatures and pressures of the atmospheres they are studying, disequilibrium effects such as diffusion or photochemistry are not considered. \cite{Zahnle2009} investigate whether sulfur photochemistry could explain the hot stratospheres of hot Jupiters, and find that UV absorption of \ce{HS} and \ce{S2} may provide an explanation. \cite{Zahnle2016} also investigate whether sulfur could form photochemical hazes in the atmosphere of 51 Eri b, and under what conditions they could be formed.
-They find that sulfur clouds should appear on many planets where UV irradiation is weak.
+They find that sulfur clouds should appear on many planets where UV irradiation is weak. \cite{Wang2017} create synthetic spectra of their hot Jupiter atmospheric models to determine whether \ce{H2S} and \ce{PH3} could be detected by JWST, and find that \ce{H2S} features should be observable for $\mathrm{T_{eq}} > 1500\mathrm{K}$. \cite{Gao2017} examine the effects of sulfur hazes on the reflected light from giant planets and find that the hazes would mask the presence of \ce{CH4} and \ce{H2O}.

 We need models to be able to investigate the effects of sulfur on exoplanet atmospheres.
 One way of modelling the atmosphere of planets is through the use of chemical kinetics models.
 These exist in the form of 1-D (e.g., \citealt{Moses2011, Venot2012, Rimmer2016, Tsai2017}), 2-D (e.g., \citealt{Agundez2014}) and 3-D (e.g. \citealt{Drummond2018}) models.
 The 1-D models take a network of possible chemical reactions within an atmosphere and a temperature profile of the atmosphere to produce abundance profiles of chemical species.
 These models are frequently combined with prescriptions for diffusion and include a UV flux applied to the top of the model, to allow a full disequilibrium model to be created.
 Atmospheric models are obtained by computing these models until they reach a converged steady-state condition.